arielherself/espresso/README.raw.md

 TotalEnergies, a French energy company, signed a $1.5bn deal with Qatar to increase <strong>natural-gas</strong> production in the Persian Gulf.
 Europe is searching for alternatives to Russian energy.
 Qatar plans to expand gas production in its share of the North Field, the world’s largest natural-gas reserve, by 60% by 2027, capitalising on increased demand.

+Sergei Lavrov, Russia’s foreign minister, said that <strong>America</strong> was trying to “subjugate” parts of Asia, in a speech to the UN.
+His comments came after China accused America of sending “very wrong, dangerous signals” on <strong>Taiwan</strong>, which China claims as its own, following a meeting between China’s foreign minister and America’s secretary of state.

+Listen to an abridged version of the subscriber-only briefing.

+<strong>Storm Fiona</strong> made landfall on <strong>Canada’s </strong>east coast, destroying several homes and power lines with hurricane-force winds.
+There were no immediate reports of casualties.
+The storm, then classed as a hurricane, has already wreaked havoc in Puerto Rico (where it caused an island-wide blackout), the Dominican Republic and Turks and Caicos.

 President Joe Biden’s press secretary called a ruling in <strong>Arizona banning abortions </strong>“catastrophic, dangerous and unacceptable”.
 On Friday a judge lifted an injunction on a law from 1864 that outlawed the procedure in all cases except to save the mother’s life.
 Earlier this year America’s Supreme Court overturned <em>Roe v Wade</em>, the ruling that established the constitutional right to an abortion.

-Listen to an abridged version of the subscriber-only briefing.

 <strong>Iran’s</strong> president, Ebrahim Raisi, said that the country must “deal decisively” with [protests](https://www.economist.com/middle-east-and-africa/2022/09/22/why-iranian-women-are-burning-their-hijabs) against restrictions on women’s rights.
 State media said 35 people had died in the days since demonstrators took to the streets following the death of a woman beaten by morality police.
 America said it would allow tech firms to operate more freely in <strong>Iran</strong>, to help citizens there bypass internet restrictions.

-<strong>China’s</strong> foreign ministry said that <strong>America</strong> was sending “very wrong, dangerous signals” on <strong>Taiwan</strong>, after Antony Blinken, the American secretary of state, met with Wang Yi, the Chinese foreign minister, on the sidelines of the UN General Assembly in New York.
-Mr Blinken is said to have stressed the importance of [maintaining peace over the island](https://www.economist.com/china/2022/08/11/how-the-crisis-over-taiwan-will-change-us-china-relations), which China claims as its own.

-At least 36 people were killed during storms in 24 hours in northern <strong>India</strong>, including 12 who were struck by <strong>lightning</strong>.
-In the past year, across India, there has been a 34% rise in the number of lightning strikes, which are made more likely by climate change increasing the temperature and the amount of moisture in the air.

 <strong>Word of the week: </strong><em>Nannaria swiftae</em>, the scientific name for a millipede given to honour Taylor Swift, the American pop star.
 [Read the full story.](https://www.economist.com/science-and-technology/2022/09/21/on-the-troubles-of-naming-species)